paxdotdev/pax/README.md

 | ⏲ Not yet supported |

+## Inspiration

+Pax draws design inspiration from, among others:
+- Verilog, VHDL
+- Macromedia Flash, Dreamweaver
+- The World Wide Web, HTML, CSS
+- React, Vue, Angular
+- Visual Basic, ASP.NET
+- VisiCalc, Lotus 1-2-3, Excel
+- The Nintendo Entertainment System

+# Footnotes

+[0] Description of GIF:  scene with three devices, each showing a progression of: 1. responsive form/CRUD app + layouts, 2. game, e.g. spaceship/asteroid shooter, 3. animated data viz + text, a la d3

 [1] Note that Pax is currently in alpha and should only be used in settings where that's not a concern.

 [2] Native 2D drawing that _just works_ on every device — with a very light footprint — is available thanks to the admirable work behind [Piet](https://github.com/linebender/piet).

 [3] PAXEL is similar to Google's Common Expression Language (CEL), but CEL was not a suitable fit for Pax due to its footprint — being written in Go, CEL adds a prohibitive overhead to compiled binaries (1-2MB) vs. Pax's total target footprint of <100KB.
 Pax also has subtly distinct goals vs CEL and is able to fine-tune its syntax to make it as ergonomic as possible for this particular domain.

+# Appendices

+## Goals

+**Portable**
+- run on any device
+- tiny footprint: suitable for web applications and embedded applications
+- extremely fast (animations up to 120fps on supporting hardware)
+- based on Rust and LLVM, compiles to machine code on most platforms and WASM (Web Assembly) for the Web.

+**All-purpose**
+- "Any UI you can imagine" -- 2D, 3D, digital documents, VR/AR, web apps, CRUD apps, data visualization, interactive cartoons, experimental art, embedded GUIs
+- Native UI controls for every platform (dropdowns and text boxes, scrolling, etc.)
+- Native text rendering & styling for every platform
+- Native accessibility (a11y) support for every platform
+- Expressive & intuitive layouts
+- Complex, fine-tuned animations

+**eXtensible**
+- "Components all the way down" as reusable, extensible UI building blocks
+- Extensible rendering back-ends, meaning any platform can be supported
+- Can support any type of digital media — audio, video, etc.
+- Agnostic "host language" means any language can be supported (Rust, TypeScript/JavaScript, C++, .NET CLR, Python...)
+- Free and open source (MIT / Apache 2.0)

+Above all: Make the digital medium more expressive, for productivity and for art.